 - Open the Command Prompt application on your Windows device by using the search feature to look for “cmd”.

-- Once it appears on the results, open it.
-A black window should appear which should look similar to this one.
+- Once it appears in the results, open it.
+A black window should appear which looks similar to this one.

 - Enter this command:

 ping [insert the selected server domain you copied]

 You can refer to the picture above where this command is highlighted in red, and press Enter.

 - A response to the ping command will appear.
 Copy the IP address for your location.
 In this example, the IP address you are looking for is highlighted in red.

 Install Shadowsocks client

 - Visit this page and download the latest Windows Shadowsocks client.